 UNITED NATIONS ORGANIZATION

-The main organs of the UN are
+The principal organs of the UN are:

-- the UN Secretariat.
+- UN SECRETARIAT

 - First Committee (Disarmament & International Security)

 - Third Committee (Social, Humanitarian & Cultural)

 - Fourth Committee (Special Political & Decolonization)

 - Fifth Committee (Administrative & Budgetary)

 The Security Council has primary responsibility for the international peace and security.
 The decisions of the Council, i.e. the resolutions are mandatory.
 The Security Council has 15 Members, 5 of which - the United States, the United Kingdom, France, the Russian Federation, China are permanent member, and 10 non-permanent members are elected for two-years term.

 The Economic and Social Council deals with economic, social, environmental issues, as well as the implementation of internationally agreed development goals.
 The Economic and Social Council has 54 members elected by the General Assembly for a three-years term.
 The Functional Commissions of the Economic and Social Council are the Commission on Crime Prevention and Criminal Justice (CCPCJ), the Commission on Narcotic Drugs (CND), the Commission on Population and Development (CPD), the Commission on Science and Technology for Development (CSTD), the Commission on Social Development (CSocD), the Statistical Commission, the Commission on the Status of Women (CSW), United Nations Forum on Forests (UNFF).